dask/distributed/distributed/shuffle/shuffle-design.md

 Here we'll discuss the highest-level architectural components of the shuffling system.

-_Note: unlike the POC PR, we propose keeping this cdoe in `dask/distributed`, not `dask/dask`.
+_Note: unlike the POC PR, we propose keeping this code in `dask/distributed`, not `dask/dask`.
 The implementation will be somewhat dependent on worker internals, so internal changes in `distributed` are far more likely to break things than changes in `dask`.
 We'd like tests to fail (and fixes to happen) in the same repo as the changes that break things.
 Plus, the code is very `distributed`-specific anyway._

 ### Task graph